China Individual Income Tax Law Reform — Are You Prepared?

-However, the five-year rule for foreign China tax residents is still valid, i.e. overseas incomes (such as capital gain on property transfer, dividend income derived from overseas entity, etc.) shall be exempted from China IIT if the foreign individual stays in China for less than five continuous full years.
+However, the six-year rule for foreign China tax residents is still valid, i.e. overseas incomes (such as capital gain on property transfer, dividend income derived from overseas entity, etc.) shall be exempted from China IIT if the foreign individual stays in China for less than five continuous full years.

 2. Consolidation of taxable income categories